OpenData-tu/documentation/01-Introduction.md

 ## What is Open Data

-So what do we mean when we talk about "open data"?
+So what do we mean when we talk about *open data*?

-> Open means anyone can freely access, use, modify, and share for any purpose (subject, at most, to requirements that preserve provenance and openness). http://opendefinition.org/
+> "Open means anyone can freely access, use, modify, and share for any purpose (subject, at most, to requirements that preserve provenance and openness)." http://opendefinition.org/

 Further, the definition encompasses the following aspects: